 With our repositioning essentially completed late in the first half of 2019, commercial operations were ramped up in the second half of 2019 with third and fourth quarter revenues and gross profits both quarterly records for the Company.
-All revenues were realized in European markets with sales of asparagus, avocado, mango and others to customers in the Netherlands, Belgium, United Kingdom, Germany, France, Spain, Russia, Sweden, Norway and Denmark with supply from North and South America, Africa and Europe.
-And this momentum has continued into 2020 and 2021.
+We have now realized ten consecutive quarters of record revenue growth versus the same quarter in the prior year.
+Currently our products are sourced from five continents and are sold to customers in 18 European countries.